caocscar/ConnectedVehicleDocs/BSMdoc.md

 iv) units

 **RxDevice, fileId, TxDevice** represent the composite primary keys for the metadata.
 1. TripStart - number of days since Dec.
-30, 1899; folder where the trip can be found  [no units]
+30, 1899; folder where the trip can be found  [days]
 2.  fileNum - file number where the trip can be found [no units]
 3. RxDevice - receiving Device Id (For VADs this is the same as TxDevice) [no units]
 4.  fileId - unique number assigned to each pcap file [no units]